gwanted/fabric-ca-gm-edit/docs/source/users-guide.rst

 Enrolling an orderer is the same, except the path to the MSP directory is the 'LocalMSPDir' setting in your orderer's orderer.yaml file.

+All enrollment certificates issued by the fabric-ca-server have organizational units (or "OUs" for short) as follows:

+1. The root of the OU hierarchy equals the identity type
+2. An OU is added for each component of the identity's affiliation

+For example, if an identity is of type `peer` and its affiliation is `department1.team1`, the identity's OU hierarchy (from leaf to root) is `OU=team1, OU=department1, OU=peer`.

 Getting a CA certificate chain from another Fabric CA server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In general, the cacerts directory of the MSP directory must contain the certificate authority chains
 of other certificate authorities, representing all of the roots of trust for the peer.

-The ``fabric-ca-client getcacerts`` command is used to retrieve these certificate chains from other
+The ``fabric-ca-client getcainfo`` command is used to retrieve these certificate chains from other
 Fabric CA server instances.

 For example, the following will start a second Fabric CA server on localhost